llatimer031/Latimer-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## Project Overview:
-This application provides an interactive walkthrough to training and evaluating a classification model, including data pre-processing, model selection, and parameter tuning.
+This application provides an interactive walkthrough to training and evaluating a supervised learning model, including data pre-processing, model selection, and parameter tuning.
 Specifically, this app explores:

 - **Logistic Regression:** An algorithm which predicts class by calculating the probability of each binary outcome, as influenced by the included features.
 - **'k' Nearest Neighbors:** An algorithm designed to predict class according to a data point's similarity to its 'k' nearest neighbors in the feature space.

+Logistic regression and kNN are both commonly used as classification models, however, there are notable differences that can make each model more suitable to given scenarios.
+This interactive app will allow users to explore datasets, tidy processes, and hyperparameters to evaluate how each model performs in different settings.

 ## Usage:
 To launch locally:
 1. **Navigate to the proper folder:** Open your terminal and move to the directory containing 'MLStreamlitApp'
    (e.g. cd path/to/MLStreamlitApp)
 2. **Run using the following command:**
-   streamlit run Main.py
+   `streamlit run Main.py`
-3. **Interact with the app:** Explore different datasets, supervised learning models, and tuning parameters using the app features below.
+4. **Interact with the app:** Explore different datasets, supervised learning models, and tuning parameters using the app features below.
-4. **Closing the app:** Close (or kill) the terminal in which the command was run to deactivate the app.
+5. **Closing the app:** Close (or kill) the terminal in which the command was run to deactivate the app.

 To launch via Streamlit cloud:
+Insert link

 ## App Features:
 **Data Selection:** Using the sidebar, select a sample dataset or upload a CSV of your own.

+**Data Processing:**
+- For the sample data: Presets will automatically process the data for a uniform set-up of the sample data.
-**Data Processing:** Use the widgets to remove columns of choice, drop observations with missing data, and encode categorical variables.
+- For an uploaded CSV: Use the widgets to remove columns of choice, drop observations with missing data, and encode categorical variables.

-**Model and Variable Selection:**
-  - Select a supervised learning model (logistic regression or 'k' nearest neighbors)
+**Model and Variable Selection:** Select a supervised learning model (logistic regression or 'k' nearest neighbors).
-  - Choose column to be the target variable (i.e. 'label' or 'y')
-  - Specify predictor variables (i.e. features or 'X')
+- For the sample data: Target variable (y) and features (X) are specified.
+- For tan uploaded CSV: Use the instructions and provided widgets to select suitable a suitable target (y) and features (X).

-**Model Training and Tuning:**
+**Model Training and Testing:**
-  - Data will be split into training and test subsets and used for classification model of choice.
+- Confirm that data was split into training and test subsets.
+- Choose whether or not to scale the data.
+- View performance metrics (accuracy and confusion matrix) according to model and scaling selections.

+**Hyperparameter Tuning:** Use the selectebox to choose a hyperparameter and explore its effects on the performance metrics.
-  - **Logistic Regression:**
+- Logistic Regression:
+  - Adjust 'C' on the provided slider.
+  - Input a number to set the maximum number of iterations.
-  - **kNN:**
+- kNN:
+  - Adjust 'k' neighbors on the provided slider.
+  - Use the selectbox to choose a distance metric.

 ## References:
 **Streamlit:** [Streamlit API Cheat Sheet](https://docs.streamlit.io/develop/quick-reference/cheat-sheet), [Streamlit Cloud](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app)